jlevy/og-equity-compensation/README.md

   As an employee or advisor, you may not encounter warrants, but it’s worth knowing they exist.
 They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a “plan.”

+	- 🚧 Would a type of "plan" be a vesting schedule...?

 	Also, because they are usually used in the investment context, they do not typically include service-based vesting provisions or termination at end of service, and are valid for a set number of years (often, 10 years).

 ### How equity compensation is granted

+🚧 This should be its own chapter, with the sections of each type of equity compensation pooled here.
+Consider a new chapter after Companies, Compensation, and Stock.
+There is repetition here as well that needs to be addressed after restructuring (based on proximity to other occurrences).

 Now for the details around how stock and options are used for compensation.